ClimatologyLab/TerraClimatev1.1/README.md

 - **global_smooth2.mat** — Spatial smoothing coefficients for climate variables (used in bias correction or interpolation)

-- **lonlatel.mat** — Longitude and latitude grid information for all TerraClimate points

 - **NASAGISS.csv** — NASA GISS reference climate data (used for validation or comparison)

 - **scalefactorCMIP6.mat** — Consolidated CMIP6 scaling factors for multiple climate variables (precipitation, temperature, radiation, wind, humidity) stored in a single MATLAB file for convenience